musaberkay/Network_Sniffing_Tools_Comparison/README.md

 - Download thshark (Required to use the Pyshark module)
   - sudo apt update
   - sudo apt install tshark
-- Run the program with "sudo" (e.g. sudo python3 packet)
+- Run the program with "sudo" (e.g. sudo python3 sniffer_comparison.py)

 ## Program Workflow
 - Type the network interface name to the related text input (default is "enp0s3" which works fine with Ubuntu)